davidbalbert/goggles/README.md

 $ npm run watch
 ```

-Go to <a href="chrome://extensions">chrome://extensions</a> and load Goggles with the "Load unpacked extension..." button.
+Go to chrome://extensions and load Goggles with the "Load unpacked extension..." button.